 - Game Pass Essential ($9.99/month) is the entry-level tier, featuring a curated catalog of 50+ titles such as Hades and Stardew Valley.
 It also includes online multiplayer and in-game perks for live-service titles, though with limited rewards capped at $25/year.

-For more on the changes to Xbox Game Pass pricing and tiers, continue reading here.
+For further details on the changes to Xbox Game Pass pricing and tiers, continue reading here.